parsiya/looking-glass/README.md

 Queries are SQL and we have two tables: `requests` and `responses`.
 The value of the `request_id` column for each response points to the `requests` table.

-The extension comes with some built-in queries to get you started.
+The extension has a few built-in queries to get you started.
 You can also import/export queries from/to JSON.

 See the database structure at [docs/database.md][db] and more queries at [docs/queries.md][queries].
 If you have any suggestions for queries, please create an issue or a pull request.

+Here are a few queries.
 The comment on top of each query is the name of the query in the built-in set.
 You're welcome to trim them for your own usage.

 ### List Paths for a Host
 You want to see all the paths for a host.
 This is usually used to create a list